NServiceBus.Metricspackage. See the NServiceBus OpenTelemetry documentation for further information.

-Metrics are processed by a Service Control Monitoring instance.
-A monitoring instance stores data only in RAM.
-It does not store data on disk except for a log file.
-Metrics data are stored for at most one hour.
+A Service Control Monitoring instance processes Metric.
+The metric data is stored in RAM only.
+Logfiles are still written to disk.
+The metrics data are stored for at most one hour.
 A 100MB process can hold state for at least 100 endpoint instances.

 The metrics service is only performing simple summing aggregation logic.
-CPU usage is low.
+The CPU usage is low.

 - Metrics can be reported to Windows Performance Counters.

 - Observing raw metric data allows reporting to any 3rd party metric database.